humkobhiseekhnahai/Ecommerce/README.md

 # FRONTEND

 	npm i
-	change the images links according to your products npm run dev
+	change the image links according to your products npm run dev